Merkel 'open' to EU treaty change on health

 Merkel said these countries don't necessarily want an "ever-closer union" as - they argue - that for many years they were not able to have their national identity.

-"And we can't say that we, who have been in the EU longer, are the ones who know about freedom and democracy, and we have prepared the path for you, accept it as it is and don't ask questions," said Merkel - who herself was born in former East Germany.
+"And we can't say that we, who have been in the EU longer, are the ones who know about freedom and democracy, and we have prepared the path for you, accept it as it is and don't ask questions," said Merkel - who herself grew up in former East Germany.

 Issues to deal with